Juliand6/Tic-Tac-Toe/README.md

 This project will also have a few side functions aside from the main game of Tic Tac Toe.
 There will be a side function which allows users to select one of several background soundtracks to in the background.
 This widget will also allow users to pause the music, skip to next track, restart the track, or jump to previous track.
 Another side function present will be a weather dashboard which will tell users the weather outside based on the client's location.
 This will be done using a weather API.

 # Functional Requirements

+**Homepage Requirements**
+- On the homepage there will be a picture of the game to the left of the screen, and a description of the rules to the right of the image.

 **Navigational Requirements**
-- User will see a navigation bar at the top of the page.
-On the navigation bar, users will see 2 options, singleplayer and multiplayer.
+- User will see a navigation bar at the top of every page.
+On the navigation bar, users will see 3 options, singleplayer, multiplayer, leaderboards.
     - If a user left clicks singleplayer, they will be directed to the singleplayer program.
     - If a user left clicks multiplayer, they will be directed to the multiplayer program.